JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/index.md

 # Introduction
-`HomotopyContinuation.jl` is a package for solving polynomial systems via homotopy continuation.
+`HomotopyContinuation.jl` is a package for solving square polynomial systems via homotopy continuation.

 The aim of this project is twofold: establishing a fast numerical polynomial solver in `Julia` and at the same time providing a highly customizable algorithmic environment for researchers for designing and performing individual experiments.